10 things to look for in a business travel credit card

 5. Foreign transaction fees

 A foreign transaction fee is a charge on transactions made in any currency other than U.S. dollars (USD).
 This includes making purchases while abroad or sometimes buying things from a foreign company online.
+Foreign transaction fees vary by card issuer.

 6. Airport lounge access

 Some travel business credit cards include complimentary access to airport lounges.
-Access can be tied to specific lounges affiliated with the card or there are cards that provide a membership to a network of lounges.
+Access can be tied to specific lounges affiliated with the card, or there are cards that provide a membership to a network of lounges.
 Lounges often provide quiet, comfortable seating areas to get work done as well as complimentary Wi-Fi, snacks and drinks.

-7. Welcome offers
+7. Welcome bonus offers

-Many of these offers include spending requirements the cardmember needs to meet within a specific timeframe.
-For example, a card issuer may stipulate that you need spend $3,000 in the first three months of having the card to earn the 50,000 additional points.
+Many of these offers include spending requirements that the cardmember needs to meet within a specific timeframe.
+For example, a card issuer may stipulate that you need to spend $3,000 in the first three months of having the card to earn the 50,000 additional points.

-8. Travel-specific perks
+8. Travel-specific features

 - Access to a travel portal where cardmembers can redeem rewards for travel